-A student has the ability to request an appeal of the official decision of the Provost and Vice President for Academic Affairs (or their designee has been designated by the University President to be the appellate officer for student conduct appeals.
+A student may request an appeal of the official decision to Provost or their designee, as the Provost or their designee has been designated by the University President to be the appellate officer for student conduct appeals.
 A student choosing to request an appeal must do so in writing to the Student Conduct Office within five class days of the date on the official decision letter.
 A student shall remain eligible to attend classes and University activities until any appeal is concluded, except in cases where the health, safety, or welfare of the student or member of the University community is involved or in cases where the sanction(s) determined in the disciplinary decision include either suspension or expulsion.
 Supporting documentation shall accompany all appeal requests.
 An appeal request must specify the grounds of the appeal, indicate which portion(s) of the case are being appealed, and be based on one or more of the following grounds:

-b.
-The sanction(s) is (are) extraordinarily disproportionate to the violation committed; or
+- The sanctions are extraordinarily disproportionate to the violation committed; or

-c.
-New information that was not available at the time of the original hearing that substantially affected the outcome of the hearing.
+- New information that was not available at the time of the original hearing that, if heard, would substantially affect the outcome of the hearing.

 2. Appeal Hearings

-b.
-The student has five class days to respond to the scheduling request and must contact the Provost and Vice President for Academic Affairs (or designee) to schedule their appeal hearing.
+- The student has five class days to respond to the scheduling request and must contact the Provost/Designee to schedule their appeal hearing.
 If a student fails to contact the office, the appeal hearing may be scheduled and proceed without the student.

-e.
-On appeal, the student has the burden to clearly establish one or more of the grounds listed in Section I(1)(a)-(c).
+- On appeal, the student has the burden to clearly establish one or more of the grounds listed in the Appeals Section of this Code.

 3. Appeal Decisions

-The University President (or their designee) may affirm, modify, reverse the official decision, or order a rehearing.
+The Provost/Designee may affirm, modify, reverse the official decision, or order a rehearing.

 An Immediate Suspension means a student cannot be on University property, cannot attend classes, and cannot use University facilities.
 For more information, please see the Conduct Procedures Section or Interim Measures Section of this Code.

-A student has the opportunity to appeal the immediate suspension.
+A student may appeal the immediate suspension.
 Request for an appeal of an immediate suspension must be submitted in writing to the Student Conduct Office within 3 class days of the student's receipt of the Notice of Immediate Suspension.
-The date of the immediate suspension appeal will be scheduled within five class days of the appeal request, and may be extended beyond five class days if both parties agree that the suspension appeal should be held at a later date.
+The date of the immediate suspension appeal will be scheduled within five class days of the appeal request and may be extended beyond five class days if both parties agree that the suspension appeal should be held at a later date.

 Immediate Suspension Appeals are conducted in the form of a Panel Appeal Hearing.
 The panel may be comprised of any number of individuals from the Student Conduct Board, so long as it maintains at least 50% representation from the student population.
 The panel will determine whether the immediate suspension will remain in effect until a regular hearing in held on the alleged violations of the Code of Conduct.